canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 GO
 ```

-with `OrderNumber` defined as a `VARCHAR(20)` column has implicit warning when compared to an integer.
-SQL Server has to go through all the rows in the `Orders` table to convert the order number from `VARCHAR` to `INT`.
+To run this query, SQL Server has to go through all the rows in the `dbo.Orders` table to convert the `OrderNumber` from `VARCHAR(20)` to `INT`.

 To decide when implicit conversion happens, you can check [Microsoft Data Type Precedence table](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-type-precedence-transact-sql?view=sql-server-ver15).
 Types with lower precedence convert to types with higher precedence.
 For example, `VARCHAR` will be always converted to `INT` and to `NVARCHAR`.

-You can use this script to [indentify queries with implicit conversion](https://blog.sqlauthority.com/2018/06/11/sql-server-how-to-fix-convert_implicit-warnings/).
+Use the below script to indentify queries with implicit conversion. [[Source]](https://blog.sqlauthority.com/2018/06/11/sql-server-how-to-fix-convert_implicit-warnings/).

 ```sql
 SELECT TOP(50) DB_NAME(t.[dbid]) AS [Database Name],